BoredLama/stremio-open-directories-addon/README.md

 Note 4: Run the add-on with `--remote` (or set `remote` to `true` in `config.json`) to also receive an add-on url that will work through LAN and the Internet (instead of just locally).

+Note 5: Setting `autoLaunch` to `true` in `config.json` will make the add-on auto launch on system start-up.

 ## Usage